slimtoolkit/slim/README.md

 - `--show-plogs` - Show image pull logs.
 - `--entrypoint` - Override ENTRYPOINT running the target image.
 - `--cmd` - Override CMD running the target image.
-- `--live-logs` - Show live logs for the container (cant use with --terminal).
+- `--live-logs` - Show live logs for the container (can't use with --terminal).
 - `--terminal` - Attach interactive terminal to the container.
 - `--publish` - Map container port to host port (format => port | hostPort:containerPort | hostIP:hostPort:containerPort | hostIP::containerPort ).
 - `--rm` - Remove the container when it exits.